App version: 0.1.0

 Pros and Cons of Long-Term Personal Loans

-Long-term personal loans do have some benefits, but they have important drawbacks to be aware of as well:
+While there are some benefits to long-term personal loans, they have important drawbacks to be aware of, as well:

 Lower monthly paymentsTend to have higher interest rates